In this article

 Don’t take our word for it; here are two extracts from their terms of service

-Given that Google is not responsible for backing up your data, it is the responsibility of administrators to ensure that their organization’s Google Workspace data is backed up regularly so that business data is always available.
+Given that Google is not responsible for backing up your data, the administrators must ensure that their organization’s Google Workspace data is backed up regularly so that business data is always available.

 Still not convinced?
-This article explores twelve more reasons why it is critical to back up Google Workspace data.
+This article explores twelve more reasons to back up Google Workspace data.

 Why back up Google Workspace?